singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 This week the class is introduced to Kanban and its principles.
 The focus is on how to minimize uncertainty in work progress by using Kanban.

-Misc thoughts:
+A Note on Uncertainty:

+*   It's unavoidable
-*   Uncertainty and risk is also opprotunity
+*   Uncertainty IS opportunity in disguise ([See](https://www.diamond-consultants.com/look-beyond-uncertainty-to-see-opportunity/) and [lead](https://randyhnelson.com/are-you-leading-with-uncertainty-or-opportunity-thinking/) from the one)
+*   Address it iteratively.
+See the [OODA loop](https://en.wikipedia.org/wiki/OODA_loop)

 Discussion Questions: